 This method is required for tax years 2012 and before.

 This method has been available since the tax year starting Jan 1st 2013.

-Simplified Home Office Tax Deduction vs Actual Expense Tax Deduction
+Simplified Home Office Deduction vs Actual Expense Deduction

-Many self employed individuals are discouraged to take the home office tax deduction.
-This is because they feel not only that they are not entitled to it, but that it will trigger an audit.
+Self-employed individuals are discouraged to take the home office deduction because they don’t feel entitled to it and they think it triggers audits.
 Further, these feelings are particularly apparent since the 2017 / 2018 Tax Cut and Jobs Act.
-However, this is not true, read on to find out why.
+However, this is not true.
+Read below to find out why.

 The 2017 Tax Cut and Jobs Act only applies to W2 employees.
-Self employed individuals, freelancers, independent contracts and 1099’s are not W2 employees.
-The home office tax deduction is available to you if you are one of these.
+Self-employed individuals, freelancers, independent contracts, and 1099’s are not W2 employees.
+Therefore, you can take advantage of the deductions explained in this article.

 Check out this detailed article for more information about the 2017 and 2018 Tax Cut and Jobs Act, 2018 Tax Cuts & Jobs Act Overview.